reactjs/it.react.dev/content/docs/code-splitting.md

 }
 ```

-### Error boundaries {#error-boundaries}
+### Contenitori di Errori {#error-boundaries}

 If the other module fails to load (for example, due to network failure), it will trigger an error.
-You can handle these errors to show a nice user experience and manage recovery with [Error Boundaries](/docs/error-boundaries.html).
-Once you've created your Error Boundary, you can use it anywhere above your lazy components to display an error state when there's a network error.
+You can handle these errors to show a nice user experience and manage recovery with [Contenitori di Errori](/docs/error-boundaries.html).
+Once you've created your Contenitore di Errori, you can use it anywhere above your lazy components to display an error state when there's a network error.

 ```js
 import MyErrorBoundary from './MyErrorBoundary';